BananaAccounting/General/SampleApps/README.md

 This app will show ho to create a chart using C3 javascript library.
 It is a very basic, in the function generateChart you specify the accounts or groups number.

+##ch.banana.apps.details.js

+This app will show a detailed report of the Profit/Loss Account.